mkonicek/coding-time/content/blog/breaking-silos/index.md

 When two engineers work on the same feature on two platforms, they talk to each other to make sure the business logic, logging and error handling are the same on both platforms.

-Knowing about the other platform can also unlock new ways of critical thinking.
-For example, one could say: “On Android when the screen is rotated, why destroy and recreate the whole UI, rather than just [recompute layout](https://www.youtube.com/watch?v=YY06LNJ1mGY&t=3m30s)?”

 #### Action points

 1. Create a **single shared Slack channel** for mobile engineers at your company to replace `#android-eng` and `#ios-eng`.
 You’ll be surprised how much common information can be shared (product, but also high-level technical ideas).
 Make sure you [use threads](https://medium.com/@martinkonicek/how-to-slack-6f5bf9be71ba) to keep the Slack channel readable.
 2. To increase awareness and collaboration even more, put both the iOS and Android app in a **single repo** from day one.
 You will find this useful in case you need to share code between apps, too.
 3. If you’re implementing a feature that already exists on the other platform and unsure how exactly it should work, don’t hesitate to **read the code for the other platform**.
 You’ll be surprised how readable Java, Kotlin and Swift are if you know just one of those languages.
 4.  **Try out the other OS** every now and then.
 If you’re an Android engineer and a friend has an iPhone, borrow it for a few minutes every time there is a new OS release and play with it.
 Try out what’s new, what the interactions feel like.
 Watch the annual main events of Google IO and WWDC.
-All of these are very small time investments.
+All of these are small time investments.
 5. You could go even further and use both Android and iOS as your primary device.
 I had an old HTC phone in 2011 (and made [my first Android app](https://www.youtube.com/watch?v=ElkmzoqD9PM) for it), then iPhone 4 (made a simple music mixing app), then Samsung Galaxy S5, Nexus 5, iPhone 7 (while still doing Android development), and now an iPhone XR.
 6. Experiment with [React Native](http://facebook.github.io/react-native/) or [Flutter](https://flutter.io/).
 It’s fun learning something new and you might love the idea you can build an app for both iOS and Android yourself.
 It’s empowering to be able to build quickly for both platforms.